 - Have an open mind and prepare yourself for culture shock.
 Japan and the rest of Asia have completely different cultural customs from what we are used to in the western world.
 They’re neither better nor worse; they’re just different.

 - Japan operates on strict hierarchies.
-Don't ever call out a mistake made by someone superior to you, as this is considered incredibly disrespectful.
+It's considered incredibly disrespectful to call out a mistake someone superior to you makes.
 This is known as “saving face” and is an extremely important part of Japanese—and Asian—culture.

 - Try to pick up the language.
 Learning at least some Japanese will help you make friends and get by in daily life.
 Learning a language also gives you a deeper insight into the culture, because you understand why the speech patterns exist in the way they do.